-Risk and control are highly correlated in this type of partnership.
+As previously stated, risk and control are highly correlated in this type of partnership.
 A municipality who relinquishes control and transfers risk generally stands to benefit from the network operator's business acumen.
 Network provisioning, maintenance, customer support, and billing are key activities that a municipality does not have the experience or reputation on, whereby relinquishing control to the private entity allows for the opportunity to earn and sustain revenues.